Acoustic analogies with general relativity, quantum fields, and thermodynamics

 in which the stress-energy tensor $T_{\alpha\beta}$ has the form as in eq.~(\ref{eq:stress-energy_tensor_perfect_fluid_components_non-relativistic}).
 (A monopole source determined by the component $T_{00}$ is due to the unsteady volume of the source region.)
 The equations hold under the Lorenz gauge condition in eq.~(\ref{Lorenz_gauge}).
 The analogy has been shown to be valid for low Mach number (that is, non-relativistic and therefore compact) sources and waves as a weak perturbation of the background spacetime.
 The quiescent background fluid represents the acoustic vacuum, which is not covered by the theory of unsteady perturbation.
 Particle motion due to the longitudinal sound waves is determined by the component $h_{00}$ of the metric perturbation expressed in the Newtonian gauge, according to the geodesic equation~(\ref{particle_acceleration_spatial_Newtonian_gauge}).
 This very weak component is of sub-leading order and alone does not satisfy the Lorenz gauge condition.

-Although the analogy holds for monopole and dipole sources, it is evident from the last two subsections that the components $T_{jk}$ and $\bar h_{jk}$ of the second-order tensor theory are redundant in the theory which excludes quadrupole sources of sound.
-Indeed, in section~\ref{ch:analogy_with_EMG} we will use conceptually very similar analogy to show that dipole radiation can be captured more easily using the vector theory of electromagnetism, without referring to the more involved second-order tensor theory of gravitation.
-Although charge takes over the role of mass, such analogy is not surprising taking into account that well established gravitoelectromagnetism relates the two theories in the non-relativistic limit.
+Although the analogy includes monopole and dipole sources, it is evident that the components $T_{jk}$ and $\bar h_{jk}$ of the second-order tensor theory are redundant in the absence of quadrupole sources of sound.
+Indeed, in section~\ref{ch:analogy_with_EMG} we will introduce conceptually very similar analogy to show that dipole radiation can be treated more easily using the vector theory of electromagnetism.
+Although electric charge takes over the role of mass, such an analogy should not be surprising, considering that well-established gravitoelectromagnetism~\cite{Mashhoon2008} also relates the two theories in the non-relativistic limit.
 Before that a note shall be made regarding the cosmological constant, which is related to the largest length and time scales of the theory (and the associated dark energy), but often mistakenly attributed to the (steady and unbounded) background spacetime.
 Indeed, it is finiteness and unsteadiness which allow the analogue interpretation of the cosmological constant as described in the next section.
 The same is not true for the steady background fluid, which is a subject of quantum thermodynamic analogies examined in section~\ref{ch:acoustic_Lagrangians}.